Diing54/DevOps/6. Kasten/shell commands.md

 - ps ax - "a" will list other users' processes apart from yours and "x" will show other processes not linked to any terminal
 - You can search for a specific process combining grep with a pipe as shown below :
     ps ax | grep -i "tensorflow" | head
+# pstree
+- Command for displaying processes running on your system in a tree structure

 ## top